 Does this book have readers or you just apply it to the readers you use?
 Do assessments come with the book?

 This text is the framework and “filling” for your guided reading block.
-It talks about the theory behind guided reading, as well as, the practical what happens during a guided reading block.
+It talks about the theory behind guided reading, as well as, the practical what happens during a block.
 It does not include texts or assessments.
 You are able to pull any leveled text or assessment system (DRA, Fountas & Pinnell, Reading AZ) that your school requires.

 What does guided reading look like in your classroom?